ACK GOATScaler

 May 29, 2026

 Batch scaling is enabled by default.
 Single-node scale-out is treated as a special case of batch scaling.
 The results of regular scaling operations remain consistent with v0.6.0.
-To revert to node-by-node scale-out, you can set scale-by-batch=false.
+To revert to node-by-node scale-out, set scale-by-batch=false.
 Internal optimizations, such as automatic synchronization of node pool configurations, enhanced image matching, and conflict handling for concurrent scale-out operations, do not affect the existing scaling semantics.

 v0.6.0